anh-nn01/AI-Lunar-Lander-TF-v1/README.md

 * First 10 trials:
 * Unstable
 * AI behaved no better than random behaviors
-* The lander just collide with the ground, no clear goal
+* The lander just collide with the ground, no clear goal <br>
 Link: https://youtu.be/JrHB2YwNZGo